 Some academic libraries are getting rid of print altogether 3 4 5 6 while at the same time erecting new 21st century “libraries,” bookless architectural wonders consisting of collaborative work spaces, meeting rooms, and high-tech classrooms–resembling more a modern open office at a tech start-up company than a traditional library.
 If there are physical books, they are hidden from view or stored off site.
 It might seem that the building’s design, furnishings and concessions are more the attraction than the resources the library provides.
 One might question whether these are libraries at all, except for fact that, for the time being, librarians work there.

 Schools are spending millions to create impressive, highly innovative spaces for students to study, socialize, drink coffee and learn in a more collaborative, interactive fashion.
-“Collaborative learning,” where students work together as a team to solve problems (discover the answers to problems given to them), or come together to share knowledge with each other, emulating some idealized vision of the project-driven business world7, seems often to be at the expense of more individualized styles of learning and scholarship when it comes to the allocation of space in these newly constructed facilities called libraries.
+“Collaborative learning,” where students work together as a team to solve problems (discover the answers to problems given to them), or come together to share knowledge with each other, emulating some idealized vision of the project-driven business world7, often seems from a traditionalist point-of-view to be at the expense of more individualized styles of learning and scholarship, especially when it comes to the allocation of space in these newly constructed facilities called libraries.